 - 1. Locate all components to be easily accessible and serviceable with minimal effort. - 2.
 Utilize existing openings in the boat to run cable and wire, do not drill any new holes in the boat for cable and wire runs. - 3.
 Replace the existing pair of Group 24 105Ah batteries with 4 6V 225AH golf cart batteries wired series/parallel for the house battery bank.
 Add a single Group 24 or 27 maintenance free 80-100AH 12V deep cycle battery as a reserve.
 A reserve deep cycle was chosen to be able to fill start, critical, and limited house load needs for redundancy. - 4.
 To minimize contents within the battery compartment, remove bus bars, and shunt leaving only batteries and required fuses in the battery compartment where possible. - 5.
 Size wire and cable per ABYC using 105°C stranded tin-plated copper boat cable. - 6.
 Connect the alternator output directly to the house bank positive with proper fusing. - 7.
 Relocate the 1-2-BOTH switch to the battery compartment wall to align with the current ABYC code, and remove the switch from the charging circuit changing it to a battery use switch only. - 8.
 Add 2 black ventilation covers to the battery compartment to match both the existing black ventilation cover for the refrigerator compressor, and its vertical height. - 9.
 Replace the alternator's internal regulator with a Balmar MC-614H external regulator with battery and alternator temperature sensing to allow rapid and safe recharge. - 10.
 Install a Xantrex Digital Echo Charge to automatically charge the reserve battery from the alternator, the AC charger, and a future solar panel or wind generator system. - 11.
 Replace the existing 20A AC battery charger with a ProNautic model 1240P three-stage 40A AC charger with temperature sensing to meet the needs of the new larger house bank.
 Mount under the Navigation Station desk vertically per manufacturer's instructions. - 12.
-Replace the inoperable Link 10 battery monitor with a Victron BMV-700 to monitor house battery bank voltage, amps in and out, and Ah's consumed over time, plus add a Balmar SmartGauge to measure voltage and State Of Charge (SOC) of both the house battery bank and the reserve battery. - 13.
+Replace the inoperable Link 10 battery monitor with a Victron Energy BMV-712 Smart battery monitor to measure the house battery bank voltage, amps in and out, and Ah's consumed over time plus the State of Charge (SOC) of both the house and reserve batteries.
+Also added is a Balmar SmartGauge to measure the State Of Charge (SOC) of the house battery, and voltage of both the house battery bank and the reserve battery. - 13.
 Replace the OEM AC/DC Main Distribution Panel with a new breaker panel.
 New panel to include 2 bilge pump switches, more AC and DC breakers with at least 2 spares for each, a 2 pole ELCI Main AC breaker, and space for a SmartGauge battery monitor. - 14.
 Remove the existing OEM AC terminal strip behind the main distribution panel and replace it with one 10 screw and one 5 screw dual buss bar for the AC system. - 15.
 Identify a location and leave room for a future electric windlass breaker/switch. - 16.
 Revise the DC and AC wiring and over current protection system (fuses) to accomplish the above requirements and conform to current ABYC codes.